Greenway Wastewater Treatment Plant Flood Protection Project

 Impacts:

-1. Trees: To complete the flood protection measures, 148 trees are to be removed around the Greenway WWTP, including 5 trees over 50cm at-breast-height.
+1. Trees: To complete the flood protection measures, 99 trees were removed around the Greenway WWTP, including 5 trees over 50cm at-breast-height.
 These will be replaced as part of the City’s tree replacement programs.

-2. Thames Valley Parkway (TVP) / Terry Fox Parkway: At a certain phase of the project, it is expected that a closure of Terry Fox Parkway and the TVP will be required to facilitate work along the north side of Greenway Wastewater Treatment Plant.
-“No Through Access” in either direction will be possible through the active construction zone for the safety of the public.
-It is anticipated that the closure could be as long as 6 months, starting in late 2024 and lasting until spring of 2025.
+2. Thames Valley Parkway (TVP) / Terry Fox Parkway: At a certain phase of the project, it is expected that a closure of the Terry Fox Parkway and the Thames Valley Parkway (TVP) will be required to facilitate work along the north side of Greenway Wastewater Treatment Plant.
+“No Through Access” in either direction will be necessary for the safety of the public as this will be an active construction zone.
+The TVP and Terry Fox Parkway are anticipated to be closed temporarily sometime after January 1, 2025 and shall not extend beyond March 5, 2025.

-3. Greenway Off-leash Dog Park: The anticipated closure of the Terry Fox Parkway and TVP is expected to affect vehicle access to the off-leash dog park for the duration of the work.
-The dog park will remain open but will only be accessed by foot or bicycle from Wonderland Road.
-The City is developing plans for a temporary alternate off-leash dog park with vehicle access nearby.
-When details are confirmed, they will be posted to his webpage.
+3. Greenway Off-leash Dog Park: The anticipated closure of the Terry Fox Parkway and TVP is expected to affect vehicle and pedestrian access to the off-leash dog park.
+The dog park will remain open throughout the construction project.
+However, during the closure of the TVP and Terry Fox Parkway, the dog park will only be accessible by foot or bicycle from Wonderland Road.

 Public update meeting